Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/README.md

-# Web Application Routing with Azure Kubernetes Service and Open Service Mesh
+# Azure Kubernetes Service with Open Service Mesh

 In this multi-part lab, you will deploy an [AKS][aks] cluster with the [Web Application Routing (Preview)][aks_addon_web_app_routing] and [Open Service Mesh (OSM)][aks_addon_osm] add-ons enabled.
 These add-ons are open-source components that are installed and managed by the AKS platform.
 OSM can be installed on any Kubernetes cluster (see [guide](https://release-v1-2.docs.openservicemesh.io/docs/getting_started/install_apps/)); however, in this lab, we will explore the AKS-managed version and demonstrate how it integrates with other components.